memfault/interrupt/_drafts/cortex-m-breakpoints.md

 In the following sections, we will explore how breakpoints work by making use of a very simple bare-metal application running on a nRF52 using the following tooling:

 - a nRF52840-DK[^1] (ARM Cortex-M4F) as our development board
-- SEGGER JLinkGDBServer[^2] as our GDB Server (V6.80b)
+- SEGGER JLinkGDBServer[^2] as our gdbserver (V6.80b)
 - GCC 9.3.1 / GNU Arm Embedded Toolchain as our compiler[^3]
-- GNU make as our build system
+- GNU Make as our build system
 - the simple CLI shell [we built up in a previous post]({% post_url 2020-06-09-firmware-shell %}).
 - PySerial's `miniterm.py`[^miniterm] to connect to the serial console on the nRF52.

 ### Compiling and Flashing Project

-If you have an NRF52840-DK and would like to follow along:
+If you have an nRF52840-DK and would like to follow along:

 #### Launch JLinkGDBServer